symbiotejs/symbiote.js/docs/context.md

 More information about `PubSub` in the [PubSub section](./pubsub.md).

-## Inherited context
+## Pop-up context

-Property inheritance helps control component interactions based on their DOM position and hierarchy.
+Pop-up binding helps control component interactions based on their DOM position and hierarchy.
 It works similarly to the CSS cascade model.

 Use the `^` token to reference a higher-level property:
 ```js